 Now that you have done you, you need to focus on the company.
 This next paragraph should be all about why you’re interested in this specific job and specific company, and what made you want to apply.
 It’s super important that you take the opportunity to personalise your cover letter, otherwise it will look like you are spamming your CV and covering letters to anyone and everyone (not a great look for you).

-Make sure that you have done your research.
-Re-read the job description and company pages – this will help you show the recruiter what attracts you to their company and why you are interested in working for them in that particular role.
+Make sure that you have done your research by re-reading the job description and company pages – this will help you show the recruiter what attracts you to their company and why you are interested in working for them in that particular role.

 Tip: Be specific about why the company/job/culture attracts you, and use examples.
-Avoid being vague about what company they are.
+Avoid being vague about what kind of company they are.
 No one likes to receive a generic cover letter.

-Steps 2 and 3 can be swapped around, so long as you remember to cover both ‘why you’ and ‘why them’.
+Steps 2 and 3 can be swapped around, as long as you remember to cover ‘why you’ and ‘why them’.